Places

 Vancouver Gateway

-• Host an evening reception on False Creek harbour or rooftop venues.
+- Host an evening reception on False Creek or at a rooftop venue.

 Victoria & Gulf Islands

-• BC Ferries or seaplanes connect Vancouver and Victoria (~1.5 hrs ferry).
+- BC Ferries or seaplanes connect Vancouver and Victoria (about 1.5 hours by ferry).

 Sea-to-Sky & Whistler

-• 2 hr drive along Sea-to-Sky Highway; stops include Shannon Falls, Squamish gondola, and Whistler’s pedestrian village.
+- Two-hour drive along the Sea-to-Sky Highway; stops include Shannon Falls, the Squamish gondola, and Whistler’s pedestrian village.

 Okanagan Wine Country

-• Donor appreciation dinners in wineries, morning reflections on the lake, and partnered service with local nonprofits.
+- Donor appreciation dinners at wineries, morning reflections by the lake, and service options with local nonprofits.

 Northern & Coastal Adventures (Optional)